-Innovations, New Product and Service Development, International Marketing
+Innovation, New Product/Service Development, Product/Service Design, International Marketing

-Dr. Talay studies strategic marketing problems related with product competition among firms along with the global co-evolution of products, companies, and industries.
-He is currently involved in a set of large-scale projects, which examine the drivers of new product success in different environments.
 His prior research involves the analyses of how and why innovations affect competitiveness over time, drivers of success and failure in inter-firm collaborations for new product development, and global evolution of brands.
-In the course of his research, Dr. Talay has worked on automotive, pharmaceutical, entertainment, and retailing industries and his work has appeared in top tier business journals such as the Journal of International Business Studies, and Journal of Product Innovation Management.
+In the course of his research, Berk has worked on automotive, pharmaceutical, entertainment, and retailing industries.

 Talay’s work has appeared in top tier scholarly business journals such as the "Journal of International Business Studies," "Journal of the Academy of Marketing Science," "Journal of Product Innovation Management," "Journal of International Marketing," and "Industrial Marketing Management," among others.
 He has also received several grants as PI or Co-PI from UMass Lowell, Marketing Science Institute, as well as Fonds de recherche du Québec – Société et culture (FRQSC) for his research projects on new products.
 He also serves at the Editorial Review Boards of the "Journal of Product Innovation Management" and "Industrial Marketing Management."
 His research has been highlighted in high-profile media outlets such as the BBC, "Wall Street Journal," "Forbes Magazine," and "Fast Company" as well as other outlets as the "Lowell Sun," "Sentinel and Enterprise," and WalletHub.com.